daltonjorge/gploy/README.markdown

 ## Introduction

-This is a sample RubyGems to configure your Rails Project for deployment using git push, this gem only make a series of configurations in your local project and to in your web server.
+This is a simple RubyGems to configure your Rails Project for deployment using git push, this gem only make a series of configurations in your local project and to in your web server.
 This gem consider what you are using locaweb to host your project and using git obviously.

 ## What directory structure is used
 This gem use a structure in webserver like this: